-(Last Updated on : 09/10/2014)
+(Last Updated on : 22/05/2015)

 The city of Warangal is famous for its beautiful lakes, temples and wildlife along with its rich antiques and relics.
 A thousand-pillared temple, built in 1162, is located within the city itself.
-Warangal is now a commercial and industrial center.
+Warangal is now a commercial and industrial centre.
 Two walls once surrounded Warangal fort

-Warangal was the ancient capital of the Kakatiyas, an Andhra dynasty, whose Prola Raja founded the place in the 12th century AD.
+, an Andhra dynasty, whose Prola Raja founded the place in the 12th century AD.
 However, some also identify it with Worakalli, the capital of the Adeva Rajas of Tuluva Andhra or Telengana in the 8th century AD.
-The ancient name of Warangal was known to be Orugallu or Omtikonda on account of huge boulder like hillock situated near the swayambhu Siva Temple and is also called "EKASILANAGARAM".
+The ancient name of Warangal was known to be Orugallu or Omtikonda on account of huge boulder like hillock situated near the Swayambhu Shiva Temple and is also called "Ekasilanagaram".
 In course of time, it was called as "Orugallu", and finally known as Warangal.
 Warangal has many places, which attracts tourists in large number.
 It is also referred in the travel diaries of Marco Polo.

 in the district are glowing examples of the exquisite architecture patronized by the Kakatiyas.
 Warangal city today is part of a cluster of three towns - Warangal, Kazipet and Hanamkonda, the district headquarters.
 The attractions in the city are Planetarium, Musical Garden, Rock garden, Archeological Museum, Samskriti Vihar.
 The district is also known for its picturesque lakes, hand-woven thick cotton fibre carpets, scroll painting done on cloth in earth colours mainly at Cheriyal nearby, and sheet-metal artistry at Pembarti.

-Thousand Pillar Temple:
+Thousand Pillar Temple

 , Vishnu and Surya - with its perforated stone screens, richly carved icons, meticulously designed pillars, stands testimony to the highly evolved brilliance of Kakatiya architecture.
 The six feet high monolithic Nandi is another major lure of this temple, also known as 'Trikutalayam', because of the three shrines within.
-There are a few festivals that are celebrated in the temple complex, which are Maha Sivaratri, Ganesa Festival, Karthika Poornami, Nagula Chaviti & Kunkuma Pooja.
+There are a few festivals that are celebrated in the temple complex, which are Maha Shivaratri, Ganesha Festival, Karthika Poornami, Nagula Chaviti and Kunkuma Pooja.

-Bhadra Kali Temple:
+Bhadra Kali Temple

 The Bhadra Kali temple is situated on a hilltop between Hanamkonda and Warangal.
 And as it states, it is noted for its stone image of the Goddess Kali.
 She is depicted with eight arms and carries a weapon in each hand.
 Even the Bhadrakali Cheruvu is adjacent to this temple.